 - KAUST For Sale Facebook Group – for buying or selling used goods at KAUST.

 - Facilities and Community Website – houses tons of information about KAUST services.
+(And… keep an eye out for the Community Life website coming soon!)

 - The Lens – Make sure you subscribe for email updates to the KAUST internal blog.
 This is an invaluable resource for all the official information you need from KAUST.